 And it's important to recognise and determine when these responses take place.
-Until we have begun the road to heal, we have no control over them.
+Until we have begun the road to healing, we have no control over them.
 And even then, the body is wired so that if the nervous system becomes overwhelmed, or highly activated, the automatic response will kick in.

-It is inbuilt in our system as a result of past threats in our environment.
+It is inbuilt into our system as a result of past threats to our environment.
 So to say to someone, 'just open up sexually!', well it's like telling a depressed person to cheer up.
 It's insanity.
 Because they don't have the resources to do so.
 The situation may seem perfectly normal.
 For example, here is my partner, he or she loves me.
 I should be able to open up.
-But as soon as he/she comes near me, my body tightens up, my breath becomes shorter, stress levels rise.
+But as soon as he/she comes near me, my body tightens up, my breath becomes shorter, and stress levels rise.
 Then I think there is something wrong with me.

 No, there is nothing wrong with you.
 Your body is your beautiful companion.
 It is protecting you.
 And has all your life.